Stramonita biserialis: Description

-Stramonita biserialis is fairly small, with the shells of adults typically being 4-6cm long, although they can be bigger or smaller depending on their age.
+Stramonita biserialis is fairly small, with the shells of adults typically being 4–6 cm long, although they can be bigger or smaller depending on their age.

 Morphological differences

 S. biserialis inhabits both the upper and lower areas of the intertidal zone, and as such has adapted to the strong wave action of the lower intertidal and the many predators of the upper intertidal in different ways.

 In the wave-exposed lower intertidal, S. biserialis have adapted more streamlined shells with thinner shell walls, a bigger shell opening, and foot area, more powerful attachment strength, and a higher metabolic rate.

 Streamlined shells help them to be less affected by hydrodynamic force, while thinner shell walls allow them to spend less energy constructing shells that they don’t need to use against predators, which generally stick to the upper intertidal.
 A bigger operculum and foot area allow them to have much stronger attachment strength, which is probably also the reason behind their higher metabolic rate.

 In the upper intertidal, S. biserialis has a thicker, smaller, and more rounded shell, with a smaller opening, in order to make it more difficult for predators to break through the shell.